An excellent DVD for all lovers of wildlife, historic engineering and outdoors.

-The DVD also includes a brief history of the construction of the dams during the early years of the 20th century and focuses on the vast wealth of surrounding wildlife including the spectacular red kites and buzzards that are plentiful in the area.
+The DVD also includes a brief history of the construction of the dams during the late 19th and early 20th century, focuses on the vast wealth of surrounding wildlife including the spectacular red kites and buzzards that are plentiful in the area.

-Since its Royal Opening in 1904 the Elan Valley has been a reliable source of fresh clean water for Birmingham, the Midlands (via a 74 mile aquaduct) and parts of South Wales.
+Since its Royal Opening in by King Edward VII in July 1904 the Elan Valley has been a reliable source of fresh clean water for Birmingham, the Midlands (via a 74 mile aquaduct) and parts of South Wales.

 In this fascinating journey with Welsh TV presenter Iolo Williams you’ll discover why the Elan Valley and Claerwen Dams were built, you’ll travel with him deep inside one of the dams and you’ll experience the abundance of wild birds, plants, and insects that populate this beautiful area.